kubernetes/community/contributors/design-proposals/cluster-lifecycle/local-cluster-ux.md

 There are several options to setup a local cluster (docker, vagrant, linux processes, etc) and we do not test any of them continuously.
 Here are some highlighted issues:
 - Docker based solution breaks with docker upgrades, does not support DNS, and many kubelet features are not functional yet inside a container.
-- Vagrant based solution are too heavy and have mostly failed on OS X.
+- Vagrant based solution are too heavy and have mostly failed on macOS.
 - Local linux cluster is poorly documented and is undiscoverable.
 From an end user perspective, they want to run a kubernetes cluster.
 They care less about *how* a cluster is setup locally and more about what they can do with a functional cluster.